chamukoo/sudoku-solver-and-generator/README.md

 Using backtrack algorithm and random module to uniquely generate solved sudoku puzzle, and unsolved soduku puzzle with varying levels.

-***2. Level of Difficulty***
+***2. Levels of Difficulty***

 I included a four (4) difficulty levels (Easy, Medium, Hard, and Expert) to make this program more challenging, and to demonstrate how backtrack algorithm works in solving different levels of sudoku puzzle.
 The Easy level has 34 empty cells, Medium level has 44 empty cells, Hard level has 54 empty cells, and Expert level has 64 empty cells.

 ***3. Execution Time of Program***

-I imported time module, then measured the execution time in solving a sudoku puzzle and generating a sudoku puzzle using time() function.
+I imported time module, then measured the execution time in solving and generating a sudoku puzzle using time() function.
 I decided to inlude this because this project has different levels and each generated puzzle is unique which would affect the execution time of every solved and generated board.
-Thus, I included this to determine how fast or slow it took to solve and generate a board using backtrack algorithm.
+Thus, I included this to determine how fast or slow it took to solve and generate each board using backtrack algorithm.

 ![image](https://user-images.githubusercontent.com/95155301/219721293-6d3b6182-58f0-497e-ba9d-9487256752df.png)